 For the IP address hosting the download:

 Several companies aggregate OSINT data from multiple sources to provide a comprehensive picture of arbitrary IP addresses.
 One such site is ipinfo.io.
 Visit the site at https://ipinfo.io and enter the IP address the download came from in the search box.
-Examine the output returned and answer the following questions:
+Note that this may require you to sign in with an account Examine the output returned and answer the following questions:

 Lookup each of the following IP addresses